nehiljain/data-analysis-projects/general-healthcare-india/index.md

 The states to be worried about are **West Bengal**, **Uttar Pradesh**, **Bihar**.
 The state of Karnataka is seeing amazing progress in PHCs as there is a huge surplus of PHCs and Govt. is putting in the maximum effort as compared to all the other states and uts.
+According to this dataset based on the rural population in different states, Tamil Nadu is not doing so bad but this [article in Hindu](http://www.thehindu.com/todays-paper/tp-features/tp-downtown/article2309749.ece?css=print) does not ??depict?? that.

 ![plot of chunk unnamed-chunk-5](figure/unnamed-chunk-5.png)